ogr09/phantomjs_doc_ja/Headless-Testing.md

 ## Continuous Integration Systems

-Using PhantomJS with CI system such as [Jenkins](http://jenkins-ci.org/) or [TeamCity](http://www.jetbrains.com/teamcity/) does not require special setup.
+Using PhantomJS with CI system such as **[Jenkins](http://jenkins-ci.org/)** or **[TeamCity](http://www.jetbrains.com/teamcity/)** does not require special setup.
 Make sure PhantomJS is installed properly on the slave/build agent and it is ready to go.

 Since PhantomJS is purely headless on Linux, the agent can run on an installation with any GUI.
 This means, a barebone Linux system without X11 is not a problem for PhantomJS.
-It makes it possible to spawn light build agents on Amazon EC2 or Hero instances.
+It makes it possible to spawn light build agents on Amazon EC2 or Heroku instances.

-[Travis CI](http://about.travis-ci.org/), a popular hosted CI system, has built-in support for PhantomJS.
+**[Travis CI](http://about.travis-ci.org/)**, a popular hosted CI system, has built-in support for PhantomJS.
 See [its documentation](http://about.travis-ci.org/docs/user/gui-and-headless-browsers/) for details.